DavidWells/addon-api-example/README.md

 		npm run deploy

-## About

-This is an example addons api for netlify using just functions
+This will deploy your netlify site + the addons api (as a serverless function)